Difference between electrical and electronics (2024)

 By high frequency, I mean the frequency in the range of 3-30MHz.
 But we have a higher frequency spectrum as well that we work with.
 The state of research is going on for 5 and 6G.

 The point is electronic circuits can deal with high frequency.
 Such circuits are specifically called RF and microwave circuits.
-Because of these circuits, we are able to communicate with outer satellites.
+Because of these circuits, we can communicate with outer satellites.

 13. Applications